laur89/awesome-stars/README.md

 ## Python

+- [MisterDaneel/Ratio.py](https://github.com/MisterDaneel/Ratio.py) - Ratio.py is a small command line RatioMaster.Net like in Python3.
+It fakes upload stats of a torrent.
 - [bottlesdevs/Bottles](https://github.com/bottlesdevs/Bottles) - Easily manage wine prefixes in a new way.
 Run Windows software and games on Linux
 - [MasonStooksbury/Free-Games](https://github.com/MasonStooksbury/Free-Games) - Literally just a script that is automatically ran via Windows Task Scheduler or Cron that logs into the Epic Games Store website and grabs the free games for the week.
 - [jeffgran/ManuForm](https://github.com/jeffgran/ManuForm) - Design files for my ManuForm custom keyboard